The rise of Filipino Chinese in expanding the economy of the Philippines

-The Filipino ruling class was dominated by the Peninsulares (Spaniards living in the “new world” born in Spain) and Insulares (those born in the Philippines).
-A substantial Chinese population in the 1600s were poor and uneducated laborers.
+By the 1700s, the ruling class was dominated by the Peninsulares (Spaniards living in the “new world” born in Spain) and Insulares (those born in the Philippines).
+They were elitists who looked down on indios (native Filipinos).

 Derogatory remarks such as “Instik beho” (foul-smelling Chinese viejo) and “Instik baboy” (Dirty Chinese) were common slurs.
 [Chinese Ethic slurs]

 The turning of the tides

 In the mid-1900s, the tides turned, and by the late 1900s, a new generation of very wealthy Filpino-Chinese began to look down on Filipinos, referring to them as “Huan-a” (Hokkien for non-Chinese) or “Kang lang” (Filipino worker), considered vulgar phrases within their community.

 The Dominicans and Jesuits were encouraged to Christianize the sangleys.
 In 1594, Spanish Governor Luis Pérez Dasmariñas established Binondo.
 It was a small town located near the walled city of Intramuros.